 Discover the most common variations to a chord progression!

 In beginner chord progression, we learned about diatonic chord progressions (chords built off the major scale).
-It’s now time to study the most common variations.
+Here at intermediate, it’s now time to study the most common variations.

-The standard diatonic chords paired with the most common variations like IVm, IIIx and bVII is what makes up most chord progressions in popular music.
+The standard diatonic chords paired with the most common variations like IVm, IIIx and bVII is what makes up all chord progressions in popular music.

-All these variations are very common and come from the Blues where we temporarily move between minor and major.
+All these variations are very common and originate from the Blues where we temporarily move between minor and major.

 The I7 chord